I have a passion for home improvement and love giving advice to others for their projects.

-In fact, we are told that the prior owner of our house never attempted the project because they could not agree as a couple whether to do so or not.
-One preferred the natural look of the wood and a cozier atmosphere while the other preferred a more modern and clean finish.
+In fact, we were told that the prior owner of our house never attempted the project because they could not agree as a couple whether to do so or not.
+One preferred the natural look of the wood and a cozier atmosphere, while the other preferred a more modern and clean finish.

 Second, it was a question of lighting.
 Although we have an abundance of windows in our family room, a (beautiful) giant oak tree in the backyard provides a lot of shade.
 In addition, the position of our house on the lot is such that the family room does not receive sunlight until late afternoon.

-How Do You Decide What to Paint?
+How Do You Decide What Wood to Paint?

-If the answer is paint, the next question should be 'What do we paint?'.
-The question around the wood paneling on the wall was finally settled, but that did not necessarily decide on the exposed roof boards and rafters, as well as the trim around the windows and doorways.
+If the answer is paint, the next question should be 'What do we paint?'
+The question around the wood paneling on the wall was finally settled, but that did not necessarily include the exposed roof boards and rafters or the trim around the windows and doorways.

 We collected opinions from a lot of eager friends and family.
 Some felt we should paint everything the same color, including the pitched roof boards and exposed wood rafters.
 Others felt it would be best if we painted the ceiling rafters but not the roof boards in between.
 The feedback on the paint job for the trim was equally divided.
 To put an end to the dilemma, we turned online, looked at furniture catalogs and home design magazines to gather visual examples for our collection of ideas.

 The most useful source came to us from a friend via Pinterest.
-Side by side examples which we could easily compare to one another was tremendously helpful.
+Side-by-side examples which we could easily compare to one another was tremendously helpful.
 And with that tool in hand, it was finally time to take a vote.

 Preparing the Wood Paneling for the Paint Job